Wednesday, January 22, 2025

 They’re no longer looking for the high-resolution images and sales patter, they want the cold hard facts.

-All important things.
-These can be included on the same page as the research and discovery information, and in my opinion you should – as this would create a very comprehensive resource on a particular destination that provides a lot of user value (and Google will recognize this too).
+These are all important things.
+These can be included on the same page as the research and discovery information, and in my opinion, you should—as this would create a very comprehensive resource on a particular destination that provides a lot of user value (and Google will recognize this, too).

-A great way to identify what I call “interrogative travel searches” is with a tool called Answer The Public.
-This is easy to export from, and also provides good visuals and question-based searches around travel topics.
+A great way to identify “interrogative travel searches” is with a tool called Also Asked.
+This is easy to export from and provides good visuals and question-based searches around travel topics.

 Understanding seasonality and search trends

-You can then use Google Trend data in two ways:
+You can then use Google Trends data in two ways:

-For example, if you’re a business selling winter sun holidays, it may make sense to put together a “best cheap winter sun destinations for 20XX” and publish it in August, as this has historically been the start of the “peak” for searches surrounding [winter sun destination] search phrases.
+For example, suppose you’re a business selling winter sun holidays.
+In that case, it may make sense to put together a “best cheap winter sun destinations for 20XX” and publish it in August, as this has historically been the start of the “peak” for searches surrounding [winter sun destination] search phrases.

-Once the guide has been published, this also allows you time to strategize other channels (and offsite link building) to build authority and point attention towards the guide.
+Once the guide has been published, you will have time to strategize other channels (and off-site link building) to build authority and focus on the guide.

 Keyword research tools for travel companies